 This is the perpetrator's second charge relating to Fish and Wildlife crime this fall.
 On the opening weekend of November rifle season, he and another man were apprehended by a Lamoille County Sheriff's deputy after attempting to locate deer at night with a spotlight.
 In that case, a loaded deer rifle was also found in the vehicle.

 No specifics were given as to the type of imaging device used by the officers.
-Thermal imaging is a kind of infrared imaging science that can detect radiation in a certain infrared

 Hopefully, we don't have any deer poachers here in the Berkshires.
 People contemplating such illegal acts should think carefully before doing so, in lieu of the modern crime fighting technology being used these days.